 Contractors Get to Choose When and Where to Work

 These objectives dovetail perfectly with the benefits workers find within the world of contracting – flexibility, adaptability and the chance to see (and influence) the world.

-Staffing Industry Analysts (SIA) estimates that in 2015, there were 44 million contingent workers in the U.S., representing 29 percent of all workers.
+Staffing Industry Analysts (SIA) estimates that there are 44 million contingent workers in the U.S., representing 29 percent of all workers.
 Because SIA treats the term “contingent workforce” as synonymous with the term “gig economy,” they can also estimate that 29 percent of all workers in the US are part of the gig economy.
 In fact, it might surprise you to learn that Microsoft employs nearly two-thirds as many contractors as they do full-time employees.
 TechCrunch estimates that over 40 percent of the workforce will consist of contractors just five years from now, and more provocatively posits that sometime in the future, employees won’t even exist anymore!

 Contracting gives individuals the flexibility to choose when, where, and for how long to work in one place.
 The money is good, too.
 In general, contractors will make more money than in a permanent role, as companies can compete for skilled contractors without being confined by the same burdens they have when taking on permanent staff.

 Note to potential contractors: Want to kick-start your career?
 Speaking to an experienced recruitment professional is often the first step in working out if your skills are in demand in the market and if becoming a contractor would be beneficial to you.
 You can also read our Contract vs. Permanent Employment eBook to weigh the pros and cons of both sides.